-1 5.2 Learning Outcomes

-Analyse the various expedition embark upon by some great Yoruba rulers towards their neighbours.

-Evaluate the performance of rulership of the earliest rulers and later rulers.
+- by the end of this unit, you will be able to: - discuss the origins of the Yoruba race. - analyse the various expedition embark upon by some great Yoruba rulers towards their neighbours. - demonstrate your knowledge of the various rulers of Oyo kingdom. - evaluate the performance of rulership of the earliest rulers and later rulers.

-5.3 DECLINE OF OYO EMPIRE
+5.3 Decline of Oyo Empire